robotlolita/robotlolita.github.io/_posts/2011-03-05-meeting-enlightenment.md

 To peek on the things you can configure in the install script, just use `--help`.

-If you'd rather have control over all of the build process, or want a sane way of getting the newest features of the repository, you can use the sample script on the [SVN repository](http://svn.enlightenment.org) as basis and modify it as you need.
+If you'd rather have control over all of the build process, or want an easy way of getting the newest features of the repository, you can use the sample script on the [SVN repository](http://svn.enlightenment.org) as basis and modify it as you need.